Want to learn more about how to teach a BU class or offer a meet-up or discussion?

 Q: Who can teach a course?

 A: Anyone with a skill to share, the time to teach, and a connection to Bethel.
 You do not need to be a Bethel resident – if you work in Bethel, own a business in Bethel, have a second cousin from Bethel, or just love Bethel University, we invite you to teach.
 You do not need a college degree or years of experience.
 Teens and kids are welcome to teach courses as well as adults, and we can help find mentors to help kids develop strong courses.

 Q: What types of courses or activities can I propose?

-Q: What do I need to teach online?
+Q: What do I need to teach virtually (on Zoom)?

-A: There are a few critical ingredients to be able to successfully teach online.
+A: There are a few critical ingredients to successfully teach over Zoom.
 We’ll help you out with the skills and setup, but check out this list to be sure it will work for you.
 If you don’t have a setup or Internet connection at home that will work, we are hoping to offer a safe location in town where professors can connect to teach.

 - A strong Internet connection (broadband or cable is best)

 - A microphone and camera

 - A topic that will work in a virtual setting.
 There’s a lot you can do virtually, from demonstrations to discussions to slideshows and video.
 Most topics can be adapted into a good virtual class, but it may take some work and rethinking.